olliejday/ug4_project/notes/notes.md

 test new ac and obs bounds for 100 pd agent eps - OK!

-Currently gets more reward for staying near object than lifting it - adding a boost to each stage so get near is good, grip/contact is 2 x better and lifting is 2x better than that
+Currently gets more reward for staying near object than lifting it - adding a boost to each stage so get near is good, grip/contact is ~10x better and lifting is ~5x better than that
 ____

 TODO: